sinahuss/solar-flare-prediction/README.md

 ## 1. Project Overview

-This project is a data science application developed as part of the WGU Computer Science Capstone.
-It addresses the real-world challenge of space weather forecasting by using supervised machine learning to predict the intensity of solar flares.
+This project is a data science application developed to address the real-world challenge of space weather forecasting by using supervised machine learning to predict the intensity of solar flares.
 The model is designed to provide a 24-hour advance warning for a space weather agency like NOAA, helping to protect critical satellite, communication, and power grid infrastructure from the adverse effects of significant solar events.

 ## 2. Key Features